Homework and Stationery

 Increasingly, ARIS teachers are incorporating the practices of the 'flipped classroom', a contemporary pedagogy with extraordinary learning potential, and the independently-minded, self-directed student is key to its success.
 S/he will not succeed without conscientious homework.
 It is very rare that an experienced teacher encounters a novel excuse for failure to submit homework on time.
 Even if the excuse is amusing, the teacher has probably heard it before and is unlikely to be tolerant.
 Disciplinary measures may be taken at an early stage to discourage reoffending.

 Stationery and Supplies

-ARIS provides students with tablets, textbooks, and work books where applicable.
-Before the start of term, parents are provided with a list of additional materials required, according to the student’s Year Group.
+Before the start of the semester, parents are provided with a school supply list of materials required, according to the student’s Year Group.

 Students are responsible for maintaining their textbooks in good condition and will be charged for any that are lost or damaged.
 At the end of each school year, and prior to a student’s final departure, a return form has to be completed.

 It is recommended that students are equipped with black/blue rollerball pen/biro, pencils, sharpener, eraser, 30cm clear plastic ruler, ink pen, and a few highlighters, even though the majority of their work will be done digitally.
 Subject teachers may specify in more detail exactly what is required.